collective/Products.FacultyStaffDirectory/README.rst

 Works with Plone 5.0.

-Older version of FacultyStaffDirectory will work with Plone 4.x, 3.x.
+Older versions of FacultyStaffDirectory will work with Plone 4.x, 3.x.

+Has been reported to work with Plone 5.1rc2.

 Dependencies